MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 Other than a few toy experiments we will be concerned with images too.

 Further, VAEs are _latent variable models_: data is modelled as having been generated from a (small) number of latent (i.e., unobserved) highly explanatory quantities that between them neatly encapsulate the important facts about a given datapoint.
-These models are useful as they enable us to explain, to compress, our datapoints using their inferred latent representatations, and also as they enable us to generate realistic `synthetic data'.
+These models are useful as they enable us to explain, to compress, our datapoints using their inferred latent representations, and also as they enable us to generate realistic `synthetic data'.

-VAEs are made of two halfs: first an _encoder_ that maps input data to a distribution over latent variables and second a _decoder_ that maps settings of the latent variables to a conditional distribution over data-space.
+VAEs are made of two halves: first an _encoder_ that maps input data to a distribution over latent variables and second a _decoder_ that maps settings of the latent variables to a conditional distribution over data-space.
-As the number of latent variables is commonly much smaller than the dimensionality of the data, taking a datapoint through the model -- encoding and decoding it -- means we are `bottlenecking' our data through the latent space.
+As the number of latent variables is commonly much smaller than the dimensionality of the data, taking a datapoint through the model -- encoding and decoding it -- means we are `bottle-necking' our data through the latent space.
-Roughly speaking, this bottlenecking means that we are asking our model to learn a parsimonious set of representations that preserves the information in the original input data as best it can.
+Roughly speaking, this bottle-necking means that we are asking our model to learn a parsimonious set of representations that preserves the information in the original input data as best it can.

 The encoder's output is often used for downstream tasks, for example text analysis (Xu et al., 2017), for modelling molecules in drug discovery (Kusner et al., 2017), for image compression (Theis et al., 2017; Townsend et al., 2019), and as the perceptual part of a reinforcement learning system (Ha & Schmidhuber, 2018; Higgins et al., 2017b).
 VAEs are even themselves used to protect classifiers from adversarial attack (Schott et al., 2019; Ghosh et al., 2019)